lyz-code/taskban/README.md

 If you want to also show the backlog use the `-b` flag

+If you want to also show the tasks that have changed but have an active time of 0 use the `-i` flag.

 This report will give you the next information
 * *ID*: Task id, if it's completed it will show 0
 * *Est*: The number of hours estimated to complete the task